dtsuper3/dtsuper3/README.md

 ### Glad to see you here! &nbsp;

 I am a full-stack software developer.
-I love programming, movies and anime.
+I love watching movies, kdrama and anime.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.